Lethe portlandia

-Enodia portlandia, the southern pearly eye, Portland pearlyeye or just pearly eye, is a butterfly of the family Nymphalidae.
-It is found in the United States from eastern Oklahoma and eastern Texas east through the southeast.
+Lethe portlandia, the southern pearly eye, Portland pearlyeye or just pearly eye, is a species of butterfly in the family Nymphalidae.
+It is found in the United States from eastern Oklahoma and eastern Texas east through the south-east.

 The wingspan is 56–70 mm.
 Adults feed on sap, rotting fruit, carrion and dung.

 The larvae feed on the leaves of Arundinaria tecta.
 The species overwinters in the larval stage.